jeremytammik/tbc/a/1985_refinters_link.md

 ####<a name="2"></a>

-A lot of interesting information and experience on using the reference intersector in conjunction with other filters and in linked files was discussed by Richard [RPThomas108](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/1035859) Thomas and Thomas Mahon of [](https://bimorph.com) in the question on [`ReferenceIntersector` + `BoundingBoxIntersectsFilter` fails on `RevitLinkInstance`](https://forums.autodesk.com/t5/revit-api-forum/referenceintersector-boundingboxintersectsfilter-fails-on/td-p/11782120) raised by Chris Hanschen of [LKSVDD architecten](https://www.lksvdd.nl):
+A lot of interesting information and insights on pros and cons based on years of experience on using the reference intersector in conjunction with other filters and in linked files was discussed by Richard [RPThomas108](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/1035859) Thomas and Thomas Mahon of [Bimorph](https://bimorph.com) in the question on [`ReferenceIntersector` + `BoundingBoxIntersectsFilter` fails on `RevitLinkInstance`](https://forums.autodesk.com/t5/revit-api-forum/referenceintersector-boundingboxintersectsfilter-fails-on/td-p/11782120) raised by Chris Hanschen of [LKSVDD architecten](https://www.lksvdd.nl):